Mental Health Awareness: The Most Common Adult Mood Disorders

 Start by watching out for these three very common signs of depression in teens.

-Individually, these behaviors may not indicate a mental health issue, but in combination or with a high level of intensity and duration, they are definitely cause for serious concern.
+Individually, these behaviours may not indicate a mental health issue, but in combination or with a high level of intensity and duration, they are definitely cause for serious concern.

 Read More ❯